Call 1300 888 545

 When it became clear that even the young Chardonnay vines were producing jaw-dropping fruit, Ian settled on a small amount of Pinot Noir and developed the Chardonnay as Scarborough’s star attraction.
 The limestone-derived red soils are free-draining and super fertile - perfect for the style of Chardonnay Ian wanted to make.

-Fast-forward to 2017 and the Gillard Road vineyards are now producing fruit for the iconic Yellow Label Chardonnay, the Blue Label Chardonnay as well as the premium 'The Obsessive' Chardonnay.
+Fast-forward to 2017 and the Gillard Road vineyards are now producing fruit for the iconic Yellow Label Chardonnay, the Offshoot Chardonnay as well as the premium 'The Obsessive' Chardonnay.
 Originally called the White Label, this wine was produced to reveal the true DNA potential of the Gillards Road property.
 It’s crafted with a nod to the Burgundian style, with more lean characteristics.
 It’s a wine that appeals to a family of Chardonnay lovers, just like the Scarborough family.

 The Gillards Road property is now the heart and soul of Scarborough Wine Co., with its busy cellar door offering a tasting experience like no other.